trex111/4x4-membrane-driver/README.md

     or
     sudo exec ./4x4.sh

-# Optiopnal steps (Do only if you want to make the file run at startup)
+# Optional steps (Do only if you want to make the file run at startup)

 If you want to make the script run on the startup
 Edit /home/pi/.bash_profile